THE ASSISI PROJECT

-Members of the Assisi Project range in age from 17 to 95 and live in the United States, Canada, Italy, Brazil, Portugal, and Angola.
-Every member of our Fellowship of Franciscans in Spirit is called to pray every day for the Church and for all who have asked us to pray for them.
+Members of the Assisi Project range in age from 13 to 96 and live in the United States, the United Kingdom, Angola, Brazil, Canada, Italy, Portugal, and all around the world.
+Every member of our Fellowship of Franciscans in Spirit is called to pray every day for the Church and for all who have asked us for prayers.
 Indeed, our work together is our prayer together.
 So, please join in praying for the following intentions through intercession of our patrons: Saint Francis, Saint Clare, and Our Lady of Angels.

 In the name of the Father, Son, and Holy Spirit.

 For our parish communities: Hail Mary…

 For our Holy Father, Pope Francis: Hail Mary…

 For our departed brothers and sisters: Hail Mary…

 For the poor, the sick, and the left behind: Hail Mary…

 For all who have asked us to pray for them: Hail Mary…